LunarG/VulkanSamples/API-Samples/Tutorial/markdown/03-init_device.md

 This makes it possible for the hardware to process graphics workloads in parallel with blit workloads.

+Note that there is also a queue type for compute operations, which is not covered in this tutorial.

 Some simpler GPU hardware may advertise only a single queue family with multiple queue type flags set: